 Trauma survivors often become stuck in a feeling of paralyzing fear and helplessness during precipitating events.
 This is a feeling that can persist long after the event has passed, and it can be triggered repeatedly by reminders.
 These emotions can cause individuals to feel a loss of control of their own lives and diminish self-esteem.
 As practitioners of trauma-informed yoga progress, building increased self-awareness, mastering postures, and building confidence in one’s own body can help boost self-image.
 Trauma-informed yoga also offers practitioners the freedom of choice to do what feels comfortable or right for their body.
 Body autonomy and disrupting power dynamics can be extremely empowering for anyone who has been through a traumatic experience.

 How can I find a Trauma-Informed Yoga Instructor?

-You can research local studio websites or call to inquire if their instructors have trauma-informed training or certifications.
+You can view my schedule to see when my trauma-informed yoga classes are offered, or contact me directly for a private session.
+While I am personally trained and certified in advanced trauma-informed yoga, geographic location, scheduling differences, and other logistical challenges can make finding the right teacher difficult.
+To find a trauma-informed yoga teacher in your area, you can research local studio websites or call to inquire if their instructors have trauma-informed training or certifications.
 You can also search Yoga Alliance’s website (www.yogaalliance.org) under “Teachers” for “trauma informed” or “trauma sensitive”.